Hub-OS/documentation-website/docs/01-client/02-lua-api/09-entity.md

 Returns a table with `x` and `y` keys.

-This table represents the offset applied to the entity by movement.
+This table represents the temporary offset applied to the entity by movement.

+### `entity:set_tile_offset(x, y)`

+Overwrites the frame temporary movement offset.

 ### `entity:offset()`